RHEUMATOID ARTHRITIS

 ESWT

 Extracorporeal shock wave therapy (ESWT) is a physical therapy treatment that can be used to treat rheumatoid arthritis (RA).
-It’s a non-invasive procedure that uses high-energy sound waves to stimulate healing in the affected area.
-ESWT can help with pain and joint function in people with RA.
+Since it is a non-invasive procedure, it uses high-energy sound waves to stimulate healing in the affected area.
+Moreover, ESWT can help with pain and joint function in people with RA, making it a beneficial treatment option.

 ESWT increases blood flow and stimulates the body’s natural healing process.
-It can also help reduce pain by increasing mitochondrial oxidation and the production of adenosine triphosphate (ATP).
-This helps to expand blood and lymphatic vessels, which can remove exudate and reabsorb excess liquids.
+Additionally, it can help reduce pain by increasing mitochondrial oxidation and the production of adenosine triphosphate (ATP).
+Consequently, this helps expand blood and lymphatic vessels, which can remove exudate and reabsorb excess liquids, thereby reducing swelling and discomfort.

 Physiotherapy

-Physiotherapy is an effective treatment for rheumatoid arthritis (RA) that can help improve quality of life and reduce pain and inflammation.
+Similarly, physiotherapy is an effective treatment for rheumatoid arthritis (RA) that can help improve quality of life and reduce pain and inflammation.
+By using targeted exercises and therapies, physiotherapy enhances mobility, strengthens muscles, and alleviates joint stiffness.
+Therefore, it plays a crucial role in managing RA symptoms and improving overall well-being.

 CONTACT US TO GET BACK TO YOUR ACTIVE LIFESTYLE